-There was only 1 BY 2015 NOR precocials caught in the screw trap on 10 September 2017 and FL was 96 mm.
-There were also 2 adipose clipped precocials that must have moved upstream from the LH and then down again looking for potential mates.
+There was only 2 BY 2015 NOR precocious juveniles caught in the screw trap during 17 July through 30 June 2018.
+There were also 2 adipose clipped precocious juveniles that must have moved upstream from the LH and then down again looking for potential mates.
 Each year several are caught in the screw trap.
 These are scanned for PIT tags, a genetic sample taken, measured, weighed and released downstream of the trap.
-The low number of precocials captured this season is likely due to the fact that the screw trap was pulled from 21 August to 6 September due to the aforementioned mortality event, and then again from 10 September to 16 September due to LH road construction and a lack of access.
-This time frame is when adult Chinook are spawning and most precocials are captured in the rotary trap.
-The numbers of precocials Burck (1993) reported in the bypass trap ranged from 158-575 annually, much higher than the numbers seen during the current reintroduction era.
-The lower numbers observed are likely a function of the overall lower abundance of outmigrants, however this is an interesting difference in population dynamics.
+The low number of precocious fish captured this season is likely due to the fact that the screw trap was pulled from 21 August to 6 September due to the aforementioned mortality event, and then again from 10 September to 16 September due to LH road construction and a lack of access.
+This time frame is when adult Chinook are spawning and the majority of precocials are captured in the rotary trap.
+The numbers of precocious juveniles Burck (1993) reported in the bypass trap ranged from 158-575 annually, much higher than the numbers seen during the current reintroduction era.
+The lower numbers observed are likely a function of the overall lower abundance of outmigrants, and the different type of trapping mechanisms, however this is an interesting difference in population dynamics.
+It is of note that there were a larger percentage of precocious fish observed while snorkeling for the summer parr group and monthly sampling events.
+If they were captured they were scanned for a PIT tag, and a length, weight, and genetic sample were collected.